gg-mg/greenfoot_GetKey/readME.md

-# Greenfoot API has two methods greenfoot.getKey() and greenfoot.isKeyDown(keyName)
+# Greenfoot API has two methods of coding to get a player to get in volved in the game

+greenfoot.getKey() and greenfoot.isKeyDown(keyName)

- which are similar buy coded very differently in Java.
-While greenfoot.isKeyDown(keyName) is straight forward, it can be called by lets say greenfoot.isKeyDown("left"); the getKey() method is complicated.
-I have written the code to call in getKey.java.
+ These two methods do the same thing, but are coded very differently in Java.
+The greenfoot.isKeyDown(keyName) is straight forward -- it can be called by writing a straight forward statement lets say greenfoot.isKeyDown("left");.
+The getKey() method is complicated.
+There is code to call in getKey.java which demonstrates how to call getKey().
 The program will need proper java environment to run.